PV217 Service Oriented Architecture

 - usage of Domain Driven Design (DDD) for designing services in a microservice architecture;

-- review major standards in the area: from the old WSDL-*, to REpresentational State Transfer (REST) concepts;
+- review major standards in the area: such as REpresentational State Transfer (REST) and OpenAPI;

-- present concepts such as orchestration, choreography, atomic transactions, message exchange patterns;
+- present concepts such as orchestration, choreography, atomic transactions, message exchange patterns, eventual and strong consistency;

 - review major microservice and SOA patterns in terms of security, reliability, maintainability of the implemented solutions;